Run & Gun vs. Stay & PlayRun & Gun vs. Stay & Play

 While working a spot, Lillegard tries three or four different lures to determine the mood of the fish.
 He opts for spinnerbaits and crankbaits to trigger reaction strikes from aggressive bass or he picks jigs and tubes for lethargic bass.
 Soft plastic and floating jerkbaits are other lures Lillegard selects for saturating an area.

-During a 1998 Wal-Mart FLW Tour event on Sam Rayburn Reservoir in Texas, Lillegard used his milk run strategy to finish 20th.
+During a tournament on Sam Rayburn Reservoir in Texas, Lillegard used his milk run strategy to finish 20th.
 Keying on the Buck Bay area, Lillegard spent each day running to three or four secondary points.
 Lillegard rotated lures on each point, trying a red Cotton Cordell Rattlin' Spot along the inside weed lines of the point and flipping a Riverside Lures Vibra King Tube in the flooded buck bushes.

 Fishing pressure forces Lillegard to stay in one spot sometimes, especially on lakes with well-known areas that attract lots of anglers.
 "I just kind of concentrate on what I am doing and try not to worry about them and get in their way," says Lillegard, who tries to find an area productive enough to prevent him from overlapping with the crowds.
 "You've got to determine then if you can win or make money in the tournament off of just one spot."